ValoCookie/osu-Requests/README.md

 ---

+## Acknowledgements

+osu!
+Requests got better thanks to a few people who helped test it at different stages of development, report bugs, try weird edge cases, and give feedback along the way. 💜

+Special thanks to:

+- **@ToxicTheTrashPanda**
+- **@syvatzia**
+- **@ValoKarma**

+for helping test osu!
+Requests throughout development and for all the bug reports, feedback, ideas, and general chaos testing.

+---

 ## Project status

 The project is still pretty new, so feedback, bug reports, weird edge cases and suggestions are very welcome. :)